pguerin3/cwmrc/README.md

 ## Window transparency with Picom

-Transparency in the terminal is enabled in the terminal, but the transparency it-self is performed by Picom:
+Transparency in the terminal is enabled in the terminal, but the transparency itself is performed by Picom:

 ```
 $ sudo dnf install picom